obbap1/oluwadanie-personal-site/site/content/post/giving-discounts-to-make-more-revenue-heres-a-roadmap.md

 ---
-title: 'Giving discounts to make more revenue: Here''s a roadmap'
+title: 'Giving discounts to make more money for your business: Here''s a roadmap'
 date: 2019-12-13T22:43:25.653Z
 description: >-
   What do you think when you introduce discounts to whatever product or service